 5. EVA Park Groups.
 Jan 2017 – Oct 2018

-Funded by the Stroke Association, this project is investigating how EVA Park can support social connectedness and well-being for people with aphasia.
+Funded by the Stroke Association, this project investigated how EVA Park can support social connectedness and well-being for people with aphasia.

 EVA Park was originally developed by the EVA research project (2012 – 2015) at City University of London, with funding from the Stroke Association.
 There were 4 main research objectives: